dmorrill10/brick_and_mortar/README.md

-Mortar: A Solid Foundation for Software Projects
+BrickAndMortar: A Solid Foundation for Software Projects
 ================================================

-What is Mortar?
+What is BrickAndMortar?
 ---------------

 Many programming environments have dependency managers for their own libraries, such as *Bundler* for Ruby, *Pip* for Python, *Node Package Manager* for Node, and others.
 A problem arises however, if one needs to use packages from many environments, those that are in any dependency manager's library, or those written in languages that lack widespread dependency manager support such as C and C++.

-**Mortar** is a meant to fill this gap and be a catch-all dependency manager for these projects that require a little extra glue to hold their foundation together.
+**BrickAndMortar** is a meant to fill this gap and be a catch-all dependency manager for these projects that require a little extra glue to hold their foundation together.

 It is not nearly as fancy a tool as *Bundler* or the like that does dependency conflict checking and automated updates.
 Instead, it seeks to do one much less ambitious, but nonetheless extremely useful job: